TOM: Coast to coast and floorboards to shingles, this is The Money Pit Home Improvement Show. I’m Tom Kraeutler.

 So, here’s what you’ve got to do so you can be found.
 You want to place large numbers on your home or your mailbox.
 Now, if you’ve got a long driveway or maybe you can’t really see the front entryway to your home, you want to make sure that the address is in plain view from the street and that it’s well lit.

 Now, some communities even offer to spray-paint your house number on the curb, near your house, with reflective paint.
 So you can check into your town or your village or your community and see if that’s something that they offer.

 I can’t tell you how many times – you know, when you have kids is when you really start to look for people’s home addresses, because you’re dropping the kids off or you’re dropping something off at the house.
 And I can’t tell you how many times, on a dark evening, we’ve driven up and down a block being like, “Well, that one’s number 72, so it must be this one,” because you can’t see.
 Now, that’s just us dropping something silly off.
 Imagine it’s your life that depends on somebody finding your house.

 So, take the time.
 Make sure now that people can find you easily before disaster happens.

 TOM: This is The Money Pit Home Improvement Show.
 Coming up next time on the program, hanging pictures can be a daunting project, especially if they’re really heavy.
 But no matter what surface you need to drill into, we’re going to have a tried and true way that you can secure your wall hanging safely and beautifully, on the very next edition of The Money Pit.

 TOM: Remember, you can do it yourself …

 LESLIE: But you don’t have to do it alone.
+Happy New Year, everybody.

-END HOUR 1 TEXT
+END HOUR 2 TEXT